github/docs/content/codespaces/developing-in-codespaces/creating-a-codespace.md

 ## About codespace creation

-You can create a codespace on {% data variables.product.prodname_dotcom_the_website %}, in {% data variables.product.prodname_vscode %}, or by using {% data variables.product.prodname_cli %}. {% data reusables.codespaces.codespaces-are-personal %}
+You can create a codespace on {% data variables.product.prodname_dotcom_the_website %}, in {% data variables.product.prodname_vscode %}, or by using {% data variables.product.prodname_cli %}.
+Use the tabs in this article to display instructions for each of these ways of creating a codespace.

+{% note %}

+**Note**: If you use a JetBrains IDE, you can use {% data variables.product.prodname_cli %} to create a codespace.
+You can then use the JetBrains Gateway application to open the codespace in a JetBrains IDE.
+For more information, see "[Using Codespaces in your JetBrains IDE](/codespaces/developing-in-codespaces/using-github-codespaces-in-your-jetbrains-ide)."

+{% endnote %}

+{% data reusables.codespaces.codespaces-are-personal %}

 Codespaces are associated with a specific branch of a repository and the repository cannot be empty.
 You can create more than one codespace per repository or even per branch.